alphagov/government-service-design-manual/_site/guides-and-toolkits/design-patterns/CAPTCHA.md

 Caveat: I'm not a security expert and this needs input from that perspective before publishing.

+CAPTCHA stands for "Completely Automated Public Turing test to tell Computers and Humans Apart"

 CAPTCHAs exist to prevent bots (automated software) from completing a form or accessing a system.

 CAPTCHAs put the burden of detecting bots on the user, contributing to a bad user experience.
 They should be avoided where possible.
 Instead of asking the user to prove they're not a bot, the burden should be on us to automatically detect the telltale signs of a bot.